Are you thinking about graduate school or a post-doctoral fellowship?

 Maeve Wickham graduated from the University of Alberta with a MSc. in Epidemiology in 2012, and was supported by a CIHR Master’s award for her thesis research on early life factors contributing to substance use and delinquency in adolescence.
-Since moving to Vancouver, she has developed an interest in health services research, working first as a Research Assistant in the UBC Dept. of Family Practice prior to beginning her work at C2E2 through the UBC Dept. of Emergency Medicine in 2013.
+Since moving to Vancouver, she has developed an interest in health services research, working first as a Research Assistant in the University of British Columbia’s Department of Family Practice prior to beginning her work at the Department of Emergency Medicine in 2013.
 Maeve worked as research coordinator for Dr. Corinne Hohl, prior to beginning her PhD in September 2016, and has been involved in various projects aiming to improve patient safety through enhanced detection, treatment, and reporting of adverse drug events in the Emergency Department.
 Her PhD research is supported by a CIHR Doctoral Award.

 Erina Chan, BSc [clinical pharmacist]